 The NH-ME LEND trainees participated in the annual Disability Policy Seminar held in Washington, DC from April 7-10.
 Under the guidance of LEND faculty Kay Johnson, Alan Cobo-Lewis, Patrick Shannon, Susan Russell, and Betsy Humphreys, the trainees worked on a policy analysis on the issue of seclusion and restraint practices in school settings.
 The trainees prepared personal stories, a policy brief, and key talking points to educate each state’s congressional delegation on these issues.
 Legislation on the use of seclusion and restraint in educational settings is expected to be introduced

 During this graduation season, we would like to acknowledge the many accomplishments of the 2019 NH-ME LEND Cohort!
 It has been a busy year filled with new relationships, much learning, and many leadership opportunities across our two states.
 This month’s Spotlight highlights two annual LEND events.

 THE SUBMISSION DEADLINE IS EXTENDED TO JULY 12, 2019.

-Durham, NH – Economic indicators for Americans with disabilities dipped in December, in contrast to the gains seen for people without disabilities, according to today’s National Trends in Disability Employment – Monthly Update (nTIDE), issued by Kessler Foundation and the University of New Hampshire’s Institute on Disability (UNH-IOD).
-Employment experts remain optimistic for growth in 2019 given the overall upward pattern in 2018.
+Durham, NH – The economic indicators for Americans with disabilities were flat, while people with disabilities saw slight gains, according to today’s National Trends in Disability Employment – Monthly Update (nTIDE), issued by Kessler Foundation and the University of New Hampshire’s Institute on Disability (UNH-IOD).